Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 val it : unit = ()
 ```

 Translating code from one language to another is definitely not a simple task, but it can be incredibly useful in certain scenarios.
-One example could be sharing validation rules between backend and frontend by converting C# predicate expressions into JavaScript code.
+One example could be sharing validation rules between the backend and the frontend by converting C# predicate expressions into JavaScript code.

 ## Summary